 A Worcestershire copper is apparently taking some serious stick from his fellow officers after heading off into the Clent Hills to investigate a "suspicious bright light" which turned out to be nothing more sinister than the Moon.
-According to Police Magazine, the "single-crewed" officer radioed his sergeant to alert him of the …
+According to Police Magazine, the "single-crewed" officer radioed his sergeant to alert him of …

 We demand that you resign from whatever job it is that you do.
 We will not tolerate such harsh language being used against our fine, brave officers.